Undergraduate loan cosigners

 Most students don’t have the credit history to take out a private loan on their own.

-That’s why undergrad students are 3x more likely to be approved with a cosigner.footnote 2 A cosigner is usually a parent, but can be another responsible adult who agrees to share responsibility for the loan—in fact, 28% of the cosigners on our loan applications are someone other than a parent.footnote 3 Having a cosigner may also help a student get a lower interest rate.
+That’s why last year, Students were 4X more likely to be approved with a cosigner.footnote 2 A cosigner is usually a parent, but can be another responsible adult who agrees to share responsibility for the loan—in fact, last year, 28% of Smart Option Student Loan applications were cosigned by an individual other than a parent.footnote 3 Having a cosigner may also help a student get a lower interest rate.

 Feel confident about paying for school with a Smart Option Student Loan®